vegaprotocol/documentation/docs/api/bridge/contracts/ERC20_Bridge_Logic.md

 ### exempt_depositor

-this function allows the exemption_lister to exempt a depositor from the deposit limitsMUST emit Depositor_Exempted if successful
+this function allows the sender to exempt themselves from the deposit limitsemits Depositor_Exempted if successful

 ```js
 function exempt_depositor() public nonpayable